JarvusInnovations/jarvus-guide-to-extjs/README.md

 - Ext JS is released under dual licenses
 - When you need the commercial license
 - When you can use the open source license

-## About this book
-This book will be maintained in a public GitHub repository and contributions are welcome and will at least be credited, but until an appropriate license can be determined all distribution rights are reserved and copyright Jarvus Innovations.